Woman Believed to Be the World's Oldest Person Celebrates Her 134th Birthday

 Seyiti, who was allegedly born on June 25, 1886, based on her Chinese ID, was surrounded by family and friends when she celebrated her birthday in Xinjiang Uyghur Autonomous Region in north-western China, according to a report by Daily Mail.

-The widow whose husband died in 1976 has an adopted son and daughter.
+The widow, whose husband died in 1976, has an adopted son and daughter.
 She outlived her son and now lives with her married daughter.

-In spite of living in China, where the COVID-19 outbreak originated, Seyiti managed to survive it and celebrate her milestone birthday.
+Despite living in China, where the COVID-19 outbreak originated, Seyiti managed to survive it and celebrate her milestone birthday.

 Seyiti was elegantly dressed in a clip released by New China TV revealing her grand birthday celebration.
-A crowd sang to the "Happy Birthday" to her while she clapped and her three-tiered cake was wheeled in.
+A crowd sang "Happy Birthday" to her while she clapped and her three-tiered cake was wheeled in.

 At one point, she was wearing a golden crown while speaking to officials.
 She reportedly also played a traditional instrument.
 The centenarian is still in good health, able to see and hear but unable to walk.